 About Tatum Hubble

 Hello!
-I'm Tatum, a rising sophomore at Columbia University originally from Columbus, Ohio.
-I am studying Biology on a pre-med track with aspirations to become a pediatric physician.
-My personal experiences as a child with congenital heart disease have fueled my passion for pediatric cardiology.
+I'm Tatum, a rising junior at Columbia University originally from Columbus, Ohio.
+I’m studying Biology on the pre-med track with aspirations of becoming a pediatric physician.
+My passion for pediatric cardiology stems from my own experience as a child with congenital heart disease.

 Recent Comments